How to get into gear for project delivery

 Question #10: What are the key milestones?

-If the client already knows an approximate release schedule, ask them to share this information with you so you know your deadlines and can organise your time.
+If the client already knows an approximate release schedule, ask them to share this information with you so you know your deadlines and can organize your time.